-Recently, Children’s Hospital Boston received grant funding from the National Institutes of Health (NIH) to establish the first nationwide patient registry and tissue repository for Pediatric MDS and bone marrow failure disorders.
-This will allow researchers at Children’s and collaborating institutions to collect information and tissue samples to help us better understand this condition.
+The National Institutes of Health (NIH) provided a grant to establish the first nationwide patient registry and tissue repository for Pediatric MDS and bone marrow failure disorders.
+This will allow researchers to collect information and tissue samples to help us better understand this condition.

 Ultimately, we hope to identify new therapies for this condition which is currently only cured with a bone marrow transplant.

-In the following pages, you’ll find more information about our registry, instructions on how to join the registry, and recommended resources.
+In the following pages, you’ll find more information about the registry, instructions on how to join the registry, and recommended resources.

 The Pediatric Myelodysplastic Syndrome (MDS) and Bone Marrow Failure (BMF) Registry is a national research initiative focused on improving the understanding, diagnosis and treatment of MDS and BMF disorders.
 We do not know for certain whether this registry will have any direct benefit to you or your child.
 However, by joining the registry, you are contributing to research that will help future patients.